-Lagnagiogan offers well-proportioned accommodation over two floors and would benefit from some modernisation in places.
+Lagnagiogan offers well-proportioned accommodation over two floors.
 It offers an idyllic lifestyle opportunity for a couple or small family.
+Work is required to bring the property up to good standard.

 The property is entered through a conservatory with a tiled floor, into an L-shaped hallway with wooden flooring, ceiling and a wood-panelled staircase to the upper floor.